-- for columns (6)(i) and (6)(ii): on-balance sheet exposures before and after netting (if not covered by a valid bilateral netting agreement, the gross amount of an exposure should be reported in both columns) - for column (7): off-balance sheet exposures (Other than OTC derivative transactions, credit derivative contracts and SFTs) - for column (8): OTC derivative transactions, credit derivative contracts and SFTs (after adjusting for the risk mitigating effect of a valid bilateral netting agreement or valid cross-product netting agreement, if any)
+- for columns (6)(i) and (6)(ii): on-balance sheet exposures before and after netting (if not covered by a valid bilateral netting agreement, the gross amount of an exposure should be reported in both columns) - for column (7): off-balance sheet exposures (other than derivative contracts and SFTs) - for column (8): derivative contracts and SFTs (after adjusting for the risk mitigating effect of a valid bilateral netting agreement or valid cross-product netting agreement, if any)

-An AI is required to provide the breakdown of the EAD derivation of off-balance sheet exposures in Division D for exposures other than OTC derivative transactions, credit derivative contracts and SFTs, and Division E for OTC derivative transactions, credit derivative contracts and SFTs.
-Specific reporting requirements for off-balance sheet exposures are given in the specific instructions for Form IRB\OBSND, Form IRB\OBSD\N\IMM and Form IRB\OBSD\IMM.
+An AI is required to provide the breakdown of the EAD derivation of off-balance sheet exposures in Division D for exposures other than derivative contracts and SFTs, and Division E for derivative contracts and SFTs.
+Specific reporting requirements for off-balance sheet exposures are given in the specific instructions for Form IRB\OBSND, Form IRB\OBSD\SACCR, Form IRB\OBSD\SFT\N\IMM and Form IRB\OBSD\IMM.